Code-Institute-Submissions/Fantastic-Books/TESTING.md

 ````

 **_issue_**:
-- User was able to save the same review multiple times
+- User was able to save the same review to their favourites multiple times

 **_fix_**:
 - Added an `if` statement to `add_favourite` function